Economy of British Columbia: Agriculture and Seafood

+B.C. is ripe with opportunity in agriculture, food and beverage with its varied terrain, long coastline and temperate climate.
+With a focus on sustainability, safety, quality and innovation gas, B.C. has one of the most diverse agriculture, seafood and food processing industries in Canada, exporting hundreds of agrifood and seafood products.

 There are approximately 2,800 food and beverage processing companies in B.C. employing over 32,000 people in 2017, generating $9.8 billion in revenues and $3.9 billion in exports.